-Our entire team has been assembled of individuals who have a passion for providing our patients with an excellent dental office visit experience and united around the same vision, goals, and purpose: to improve the lives of the people we come in contact with.
-From periodic checkups and cleanings all the way to the most advanced smile makeover, our team strives to meet and exceed your expectations, to make your visit as enjoyable as possible, and to create a smile which will last your entire life.
+Our entire team of dental professionals in San Antonio has a passion for providing our patients with an excellent experience at every dental office visit.
+Our team is united around the same vision, goals, and purpose: to improve the lives of the people we meet whether in San Antonio or Abroad.
+From periodic checkups and cleanings to the most advanced smile makeover, our team strives to meet and exceed your expectations, to make your visit as enjoyable as possible, and to create a smile which will last your entire life.

 The 3 most common diseases we treat day in and day out are cavities, gum disease, occlusal disease.

-- Occlusal disease: one of the least understood dental diseases in our times, occlusal disease is characterized by tooth destruction caused by abnormally high chewing forces (grinding and/or clenching) and abnormal tooth-to-tooth relationships (unhealthy bite relationship).
-Oftentimes, the teeth present with symptoms mimicking teeth with infection requiring root canal treatment.
-While the dental community has believed for nearly a half century these conditions stem from a bad bite, the most recent medical research coming out of the Sleep Medicine subspecialty indicates a constricted airway plays a role more important than ever imagined.
-Other causes have also been well established, such as certain medications and PTSD.
-The most common solution involve adjustment of the teeth surfaces to improve the bite relationship, creating a totally new bite with new teeth or a temporary covering over the teeth such as a bite guard (commonly referred to as a nightguard), treating the TMJ symptoms which are oftentimes also present, and most importantly collaborating with a sleep physician to diagnose and successfully treat the underlying sleep apnea condition.
+- Occlusal disease: Occlusal disease?
+Many people have never heard of it and it is one of the least understood dental diseases in our times.
+However, once you understand what it is, you’ll begin spotting it in mouths all around you.
+Occlusal disease is the tooth destruction that is caused by grinding and/or clenching and abnormal tooth-to-tooth relationships (unhealthy bite relationship).
+Many times patients with occlusal disease come in with a toothache, thinking they have an infection and need a root canal.
+While dentists widely believed for nearly a half century that these conditions were simply the product of the “bad” bite, the most recent medical research coming out of the Sleep Medicine subspecialty points to obstructed night time breathing as a major factor contributing to the behaviors that cause occlusal disease.
+Other causes have also been well established including certain medications and PTSD.
+Occlusal disease is resolved first and foremost by identifying the key factors in each patient’s case and collaborating with their physicians to insure a successful long-term solution.
+The best solutions can include adjusting the teeth surfaces to improve the bite relationship, creating a totally new bite with new teeth or a temporary covering over the teeth such as a bite guard (commonly referred to as a nightguard), treating the TMJ symptoms which are oftentimes also present, and most importantly collaborating with a sleep physician to diagnose and successfully treat the underlying sleep apnea condition.
 Unfortunately, when patients allow their sleep apnea condition to continue untreated, our dental treatment provides only partial results.

-- Miscellaneous dental conditions we routinely treat in our clinic are teeth destroyed by acid erosion, worn by way of uncontrolled grinding habits, destroyed by blunt trauma to the face or by foreign objects.
-Treatment modalities vary and are specific to each case we encounter
+In addition to cavities, gum disease, and occlusal disease, other dental conditions we routinely treat in our clinic are restoring teeth destroyed by acid erosion, worn by uncontrolled grinding habits, or destroyed by blunt trauma to the face or by foreign objects.
+Treatment solutions vary and are specific to each patient we see.

 “An ounce of prevention is worth a pound of cure.” ― Benjamin Franklin.